smarthome-go/server-integration-docker/README.md

 # server-integration-docker
-A docker image for running the server's integration test in a reproducible manner
+A docker image for running the server's integration tests in a reproducible manner

 ## Building the Image
 ```bash